telerik/winforms-docs/gridview/sorting/custom-sorting.md

 ![gridview-sorting-custom-sorting 003](images/gridview-sorting-custom-sorting003.png)

-##
-        Create custom sort order criteria for a particular column.
+## Create custom sort order criteria for a particular column.

 You can use the custom sorting functionality to change the default sorting behavior for a particular column.
 This will leave the sorting functionality for the other columns intact and the user will be able to sort them in the usual way.
 However when the user presses the column header cell for the column that we have changed the sort criteria, it will be sorted by the custom criteria.
 To achieve this we can use the __SortDescriptors__ collection of __RadGridView__.
 For example you can order the rows by the text length in the *Customer* column with the following code:
-      #_[C#]_

 {{source=..\SamplesCS\GridView\Sorting\CustomSorting2.cs region=SortByCustomCriteria}}
 {{source=..\SamplesVB\GridView\Sorting\CustomSorting2.vb region=SortByCustomCriteria}}